lambdaclass/concrete/docs/ANTI_FEATURES.md

 ## Variadic Functions

-### No variadic functions
+### No user-defined variadic functions

 **Why:** C-style variadic functions (`printf(fmt, ...)`) are type-unsafe — the compiler cannot check that the arguments match the format string.
 Even type-safe variadics (as in C++ parameter packs or Rust macros) add complexity to the type system and make function signatures harder to read.

-**What Concrete does instead:** Fixed parameter lists.
-For formatting, explicit `format_int`, `append`, `append_int` calls.
-For collections, explicit builder patterns or array literals.

-**Status:** Permanent for C-style variadics.
-Deferred for type-safe variadic-like patterns (may be addressed through generics or explicit tuple/array passing).
+**What Concrete does instead:** User-defined functions have fixed parameter lists.
+Reserved `print`/`println` and `append` syntax accepts multiple typed arguments and is elaborated into a sequence of ordinary fixed-arity intrinsic calls; it is not a variadic function type, cannot be declared by users, and cannot be passed as a variadic callable value.
+Collections use explicit builder patterns or array literals.

+**Status:** Permanent for C-style and user-defined variadics.
+The closed compiler-desugared output/buffer forms above are the only shipped exception;
+other type-safe variadic-like APIs remain deferred to explicit arrays or future workload-pulled structures.

 **Comparison:**
 - Rust: No C-style variadics.
 Variadic-like patterns via macros (`println!`, `vec!`).